Kludex/fastapi-skaffold-debug/README.md

 skaffold dev # or debug
 ```

-Now you can press **F5** and the debugger will be attached to your pod.
+Now you can press **F5** on your VSCode and the debugger will be attached to your pod.

 Let's go inside the pod.